William Shell: Commercial activity

 As an entrepreneur, Shell developed multiple patents for Targeted Medical Pharma governing the processes involved in amino acid based medical food products.
 Dr. Shell the former CEO of Physician Therapeutics created the following products: Theracodophen-650 Convenience Pack (Hydrocodone 10 mg, Acetaminophen 650 mg, and Theramine); Strazepam Convenience Pack (Temazepam 15 mg and Sentra PM); Gabazolamine-0.5 Convenience Pack (Alprazolam 0.5 mg and GABAdone); Gaboxetine Convenience Pack (Fluoxetine 10 mg and GABAdone); Trazamine Convenience Pack (Tradazone 50 mg and Sentra PM); Senophylline Convenience Pack (Theophylline 100 mg and Sentra PM); Therapentin-60 (Gabapentin 200 mg and Theramine); Prazolamine (Carisoprodol 350 mg and Theramine); Sentradine (Ranitidine 150 mg and Sentra PM); and Therafeldamine (Piroxicam 20 mg and Theramine) Dr. Shell successfully defended these products listed in the warning letter and subsequently worked with FDA to register these products in their database as well as the NIH Dailymed database.
 Previous products include the Fat Magnet (Lipitrol), a product that uses cellulose to trap fat and bind with it.
 Fat Magnet was banned from making and advertising false claims by the Federal Trade Commission.

+Targeted Medical Pharma was a promotion traded on the "pink sheets" and went to zero.

 Shell also formulated SeQuester, a pill which he promoted as a "natural nutritional fat sequestrant".
 SeQuester added bile to the fibrous matter, claiming to trap fat and allow it to pass through the digestive system without being absorbed by the body.
 The Federal Trade Commission also banned SeQuester from making and advertising false claims.